-Are you looking for puppy care tips and advice to help you with your new Cocker Spaniel pup?
-Get practical step-by-step guidance on how to be the best ever mummy (or daddy!) for your new puppy.
+Are you searching for Cocker Spaniel puppy care tips and advice to help you with your cute new puppy?
+You're in luck!
+This practical step-by-step guidance on being the best mummy (or daddy!) will help you take care of your new puppy - and help keep you sane!

 You've finally brought your Cocker Spaniel puppy home.
-Your world is full of gentle tummy tickles, sweet puppy-breath kisses, and many adorable puppy cuddles!
+Your world is full of gentle tummy tickles, warm, sweet puppy-breath kisses, and lots of adorable puppy cuddles!

-Bringing home a new puppy is an exciting time.
-It's magic!
+Bringing home a new puppy is an exciting time; it's magical!

 However, amid all that excitement, you may be forgiven for feeling a little anxious, especially if you're unsure how best to take care of a new Cocker Spaniel puppy.